dave1010/til/docker/docker-compose-watch.md

 [file watching capability](https://docs.docker.com/compose/file-watch/).

 This allows you to easily sync just your source files to the container and then trigger commands when they change.
-This is handy as it means you can do `npm install` or `composer install` on yur host and in the container and they can have platform-specific dependencies.
+This is handy as it means you can do `npm install` or `composer install` on your host and in the container and they can have platform-specific dependencies.

 Here it is in the compose file in the [`develop` section](https://docs.docker.com/compose/compose-file/develop/):